pfertyk/blog/content/009-vim-for-sane-people.md

 But there was also something else.

 Vim was significantly different than other editors I used by far.
-Things I took for granted become difficult.
+Things I took for granted became difficult.
 Keeping the list of previously opened files?
 Not easy.
 Searching in the whole document?
 Unintuitive.
 Pasting content from the clipboard?
 I had to use a mouse for that.
 A mouse in Vim!
 All of those problems made me come back to other editors and not spend enough time with Vim to learn it properly.

 I realized that those problems were keeping me from using Vim on daily basis.
 I had to solve them, otherwise I would keep coming back to other editors and never really master Vim.
 So I searched through documentation and available plugins and, after many days of tweaking my `.vimrc` file, I finally came up with configuration that made Vim an editor I could use.
 Here I'd like to share that configuration with you and explain how it works.